-The Borghese Gallery is one of the most renowned art galleries in the world for its jewels by Bernini, Raphael, Botticelli and Rubens.
+The Borghese Gallery is one of the most renowned art galleries in the world, thanks to its collection of works by Bernini, Raphael, Botticelli, and Rubens.
 Is it worth a visit?
-Of course, and not only for the works it contains but also for its incomparable location in the Villa Borghese Gardens.
+Well, of course!
+Not only for the works of art housed here but also for its unique location in the Villa Borghese Gardens.

 1. Where to buy tickets for the Borghese Gallery